Regional Youth Champions

 They contribute their insights and experiences to the thinking, creation and implementation of DTH-Lab’s work.

-The overarching goal of the cohort is to support young people at the local and regional level to become informed and enfranchised digital health citizens, co-creators of digital first health systems and innovative thought leaders with the skills and capacities to be key stakeholders in the governance of the digital transformation of health.
+The overarching goal of the cohort is to support young people at the local and regional level to become informed and enfranchised digital citizens for health, co-creators of digital first health systems and innovative thought leaders with the skills and capacities to be key stakeholders in the governance of the digital transformation of health.

 Alumni